rejinka/najidev-javascriptdatabundle/README.md

 	$view['javascript_data']->set('my.key', 'value');

-When the response is rendered, your container gets automatically injected (hiddent) to the end of your body, for
+When the response is rendered, your container gets automatically injected (hidden) to the end of your body, for
 example:

 		...